 Where to find it: The M Casino in Las Vegas, among others

-With this roulette variation, players get to enjoy twice as much action since the game plays on a wheel that has two rings with numbers instead of only one.
+With this roulette variation, players enjoy twice the action because the game plays on a wheel that has two rings with numbers instead of only one.
 The rings rotate in opposite directions and produce two outcomes on each spin.
-The player has the option to bet on the outer wheel, on the inner wheel or both.
-The game is available in a single-zero format as well.
+Players can wager on the outer ring, the inner ring, or both.
+The game is also available in a single-zero format.

-The table uses a different layout that contains 6×6 sections instead of the usual 3 sections with 12 numbers each.
-When players are betting only on the inner or the outer wheel rings, they are paid at the standard odds for all wagers except for the 8-number and the 7-number bets.
+The table uses a modified layout that contains 6×6 sections instead of the usual 3 sections with 12 numbers each.
+When players bet only on the inner or outer rings, they are paid at the standard odds for all wagers except the 8-number and 7-number bets.

-The 8-number bet is available in double-zero games and features 0, 00, 1, 2, 3, 4, 5, and 6.
-The 7-number bet is made at the single-zero tables and covers 0, 1, 2, 3, 4, 5, and 6.
-Things get trickier when the player parlays their wager by betting both on the outer and the inner wheel.
+The 8-number bet is offered in double-zero games and covers 0, 00, 1, 2, 3, 4, 5, and 6.
+The 7-number bet is available at single-zero tables and includes 0, 1, 2, 3, 4, 5, and 6.
+Things become trickier when a player parlays a wager by betting on both the outer and inner rings.

-To collect a payout, the bet must be successful on both wheel rings.
+To collect a payout, the wager must be successful on both rings.
 Here are the payouts along with the probabilities of winning on both rings.
 These are accurate for Double Action Roulette with a single zero.

-The house edge in Double Action Roulette depends on whether you are playing on a double-zero or a single-zero wheel.
-It also varies depending on the type of wager you make.
-On a single-zero wheel, straight up bets with two identical numbers hitting yield a house edge of 12.27%.
+The house edge in Double Action Roulette depends on whether you are playing on a double-zero or single-zero wheel, and it also varies by wager type.
+On a single-zero wheel, straight-up bets that hit on both rings yield a house edge of 12.27%.
 The outside wagers and the 7-number bet give the house an advantage of 6.94% and 5.33%, respectively.

 Roulette-18